benesch/cargo-manifmt/README.md

 ## Features

-* Sorts Package metadata into a consistent order that places the most important keys at the time.
+* Sorts package metadata into a consistent order that places the most important keys at the time.
 * Sorts dependencies alphabetically within each group.
 * Rewrites standard "caret" version contraints to be fully-specified, e.g.,